From Soft Guidance to Hard Constraints on Diffusion Sampling

 Images generated with classifier-free guidance, $s=0$ (left) or $s=3$ (right).
 Similar conclusion to the above example with classifier guidance.

 Compared to classifier guidance, we lose modularity since the model must be trained with condition signal.
-The benefit is we gain more flexibility in the modality of condition, and it would work on any training dataset containing pairs of data $x$ and condition $y$.
+The benefit is we gain more flexibility in the modality of condition, and it works on any training dataset containing pairs of data $x$ and condition $y$.

 Guidance with Non-Differentiable Classifiers